takeiteasy/sokol_input/README.md

 # sokol_input.h

-> [!WARNING]
-> Work in progress, functional

 Input handler for [sokol](https://github.com/floooh/sokol/).
 Instead of manually managing events, this library will keep track of the keyboard and mouse state.

-## TODO

-- [ ] Gamepad support
-- [ ] Key mapping + events
+Also includes gamepad support, provided by [ThemsAllTook/libstem_gamepad](https://github.com/ThemsAllTook/libstem_gamepad/) (disable by defining `SOKOL_INPUT_NO_GAMEPADS`).

 ## LICENSE
 ```